|

 have negative

 short- and long-term health consequences.
-The sugar bluesHigh intake of fast burning simple and double sugars causes surge in blood glucose level, which stimulates the pancreas to start excreting insulin in an attempt to keep blood glucose at the safe level.
-Significant amount of sugar will likely provoke enough of the insulin kick to push the glucose level down too much, creating sudden low-blood-sugar condition.
-Body response to it is feeling of hunger, tiredness, and need for instant energy.
+Sugar bluesHigh intake of fast burning simple and double sugars causes surge in blood glucose level, which stimulates the pancreas to start excreting insulin in an attempt to keep blood glucose at the safe level.
+Significant amount of sugar will likely provoke enough of the insulin kick to push blood glucose level down too much, creating sudden low-blood-sugar condition.
+Body's response to it is feeling of hunger, tiredness, and need for instant energy.
 That instant energy is, of course, sugar.
 The feeling of hunger it produces also stimulates over-consumption of other foods, both leading to obesity.
-In addition, excess sugar deprives you of - among other nutrients - chromium, which makes you crave sugars even more.
-For sugar lovers, it is welcome to the vicious circle!
+In addition, excess sugar deprives you of - among other nutrients - chromium, which makes you crave sugar even more.
+For sweets lovers, it spells "Welcome to the vicious circle!"
 If excessive sugar intake comes from consuming nutritionally inferior foods - which is frequently the case - the body is literally starved by the luck of nutrients, particularly vitamin B complex, needed to metabolize sugars.
 Since the metabolism is body's first priority, it will get needed B vitamins at any price, even if it takes stealing them from where they are most abundant: your brain.
 It can affect your mood and other items in your "head department" in unpredictable - but likely negative - ways.
 Excessive consumption of simple and double sugars puts additional strain on the pancreas and its insulin function, which with time can lead into diabetes type 2.
-Overeating and obesity, nutritional deficiencies and acidosis (unhealthy high level of blood/body acidity) often accompany sugar over-consumption.
+Overeating and obesity, nutritional deficiencies and acidosis (unhealthy high level of blood and cellular acidity) often accompany sugar over-consumption.
 Needless to say, any of these make the body vulnerable to further health erosion.
-Research indicates that chronically elevated glucose level alters the body's metabolic mode by affecting gene expression.
+Research indicates that chronically elevated glucose level can alter body's metabolic mode by affecting gene expression.
 The elevated-glucose mode makes the body less resistant to oxidative damage and to external threats in general.
-Longer term, it can significantly shorten lifespan.
+Longer term, it may significantly shorten lifespan.
 It is not only sugars that can negatively affect body metabolism, both short and long term, by rising blood glucose level.
 In general, all carbohydrate-rich foods have that potential, usually commensurate with their sugar content.
 This is not a reason to avoid all carbohydrates - we do need them to live - just a reminder that any dietary excess is likely to result in compromised health.
 With respect to glucose metabolism, of particular concern are highly processed carbohydrate-rich foods, which can be nearly as bad as sugars, as their glycemic index and glycemic load values show.
 There is no official recommendation for

 simple-to-complex carbohydrates proportion in the diet, although general consensus is that